 IEEE 802.1X authentication can be initiated by any one of the following mechanisms:

-If a STA negotiates to use IEEE 802.1X authentication during (re)association, the STA’s management entity may respond to the MLME-ASSOCIATE.confirm (or indication) or MLMEREASSOCIATE.confirm (or indication) primitive by requesting the Supplicant (or Authenticator) to initiate IEEE 802.1X authentication if 802.1X authentication is not performed before (re)association.
+If a STA negotiates to use IEEE 802.1X authentication during (re)association, the STA’s management entity may respond to the MLME-ASSOCIATE.confirm (or indication) or MLMEREASSOCIATE.confirm (or indication) primitive by requesting the Supplicant (or Authenticator) to initiate IEEE 802.1X authentication if IEEE(#1181) 802.1X authentication is not performed before (re)association.
 Thus, in this case, authentication is driven by the STA’s decision to associate and the AP’s decision to accept the association.

 If a STA’s MLME-SCAN.confirm primitive finds another AP within the ESS of which the STA is a member, a STA may signal its Supplicant to use IEEE Std 802.1X-2020 to preauthenticate with that AP (see 12.6.8.2 (Preauthentication and RSNA key management)).